Performing a System Recovery on Your HP Chromebook (Chrome OS)

 If you do not see the Chrome OS is missing or damaged screen, and you want to find the model name without triggering this screen, use the following steps to find your model name:

-Step 2: Creating the recovery media
+Step 2: Creating recovery media for Chromebook

 Use the steps in in one of the following sections to create recovery media for your Chromebook.
 You can create the recovery media from many popular operating systems - it does not have to be a Chromebook.
 Choose the appropriate set of steps for the type of computer you are using to create the recovery media.